The Anglican Center

 An Anglican liturgy in the Tradition of the Ecclesia Anglicana

-The Eucharist is an Anglican liturgical shape that follows the Anglican Holy Communion Liturgy, using the 1662 Book of Common Prayer form with devotional additions from the Sarum Rite.
+The Eucharist is an Anglican liturgy that uses the 1662 Book of Common Prayer form with devotional additions from the Sarum Rite.

 The former has been the use of the church since the 16th century; the latter the centuries which preceded it.

 The source material comes from 1892, 1928, 1662 Books of Common Prayer, as well as English translations of the Sarum Rite.
-It is designed for use with the 1662: International Edition, the 2019 ACNA Traditional Language Edition, and the 1928 American Books of Common Prayer.
+It is designed primarily for use with the 1662: International Edition, the 2019 ACNA Traditional Language Edition Books of Common Prayer, with an option aligning to the 1928 American edition.

 Service Cards for the